Hyperdrama

 Hyperdrama is the fourth studio album by French electronic music duo Justice, released on 26 April 2024 through Ed Banger Records and Because Music.
 It is their first studio album in over seven years, following Woman (2016).
 The album was preceded by the singles "One Night/All Night" with Tame Impala, and "Generator", which were released together alongside its announcement, followed by "Incognito" and later "Saturnine" with Miguel.

 The album received generally positive reviews from critics.
 Hyperdrama also earned a Grammy Award nomination in the category of Best Dance/Electronic Album, with "Neverender", featuring Tame Impala winning the Grammy for Best Dance/Electronic Recording.
-The duo toured North America and Europe in support of the album from April to December 2024, beginning with a performance at Coachella.
+The duo toured North and South America, Europe and Australia in support of the album from April 2024 to December 2025, beginning with a performance at Coachella.